 2. Shop Around for a Contractor: When you’re working on any project, get bids from at least three different contractors and talk to them face to face.
 Recommendations should come from family and friends that were satisfied with the work they received.
 You can also check out contractors that are working on jobs in your area and ask the homeowner if they are happy with the work.
-Beware of door to door salesmen, telemarketers or contractors who can only be contacted by cell phones or answering services and are not listed in the yellow pages.
+Beware of door to door salesmen, telemarketers and contractors who can only be contacted by cell phones or answering services.

 3. Don’t just ask for references…CHECK References!
 Once you decide on a contractor, ask for at least 3 references of previously completed projects.
 Call the clients and ask them if they would recommend this contractor or use this contractor again.
 Ask if they are satisfied with the work that was performed.
 Also, ask if they were on time with completion of the project and stayed within the budget.
 Check the Better Business Bureau (BBB) website.

 4. Licensing and Insurance: Make sure your contractor is licensed.
 Ask for the license number and check to see if he has any complaints filed against him with the City of Chicago.
 If the contractor is in the City of Chicago or doing business in the City of Chicago a Home Repair License or General Contractor license is needed.

 To verify whether a contractor is licensed, you can check online or call BACP at 312.74GOBIZ.
 You can also check a list of Home Repair companies that have a disciplinary history.